google/security-research/pocs/cpus/ret2aslr/README.md

 * November 16 2022 - Ekoparty writeup published [^3]
 * November 18 2022 - Variant of "Reverse Branch Target Buffer Poisoning" implemented using return instructions, better understanding of the implications of the attack
 * November 20 2022 - OS mitigations checked, other attack targets tested
-* November 30 2022 - First public version of this write-up is made available
+* November 30 2022 - First public version of this write-up is made available (v1.0)
+* November 30 2022 - Small wording changes on mitigation section to clarify intent (v1.0.1).

 ### References: